rstroop/nch-bootcamp/README.md

 ```
 	lab-test-harness/src/test/java/com/rhc/lab/test/cucumber/BaseSteps.java
 ```
+A very brief overview can been found as part of the [lab resource section](https://github.com/justincohler/nch-bootcamp/blob/master/lab%20resources/README.md) of the github

 1. To start today's exercises inside of BaseSteps.java, there are two methods which have to be implemented.
 They are marked by the 'XXX' comment.
 Fill in each of these methods according to the instructions in the comments, and run the following Cucumber test to verify your results:
 ```